Shark Online Fidget Spinner Wheel

 • Educational quizzes and icebreaker games in science camps or clubs

-The spinning wheel adds suspense and curiosity, making learning about sharks interactive and enjoyable.
+The shark online fidget spinner wheel adds suspense and curiosity, making learning about sharks interactive and enjoyable.
 It’s a great tool for sparking interest in marine life and turning education into an adventure.

-Features of the shark picker wheel designed for classroom activities:
+Features of the spinner wheel designed for activities:

 • Pre-loaded or customizable shark names and images